roblav96/ios-runtime-docs/README.md

 ---

 # Welcome to NativeScript's iOS Runtime Documentation.
 The repository contains the raw content files.
-To see the HTML representation of these visit [nativescript.com/documentation](http://nsbuild01/docs/README.html).
+To see the HTML representation of these visit [nativescript documentation](http://docs.nativescript.org).

 ## Table of Contents
 * Overview